YangYongbo716/My-PCB-Learning-Record/06-actuators/README.md

 #### My Idea:

 I want to design a natural recorder, which could allow the sunshine and falling natural things(leaves, flowers, and anything natural) to create some art by themselves with the tech of lumen print.

+* light sensor : Used to calculate the exposure. （maybe light intensity * time）
+* ultrasonic or pressure sensor : Used to judge if my device capture any falling thing
+* motor : Used to control the movement of shadow board, whose function is similar to camera shutter.
+(Because the photo paper is sensitive to light and should be protected from light before everthing is alright.)